electron/electronjs.org-old/data/blog/autoupdating-electron-apps.md

 require('update-electron-app')()
 ```

 That's it!
-By default, this module will check for updates at app startup, then
+The module will check for updates at app startup, then
 every ten minutes.
-When an update is found, it will automatically be downloaded
+When an update is found it will download automically
-in the background.
-When the download completes, a dialog is displayed allowing
+in the background, and a dialog will be displayed when the update is ready.
-the user to restart the app.

 ## Migrating existing apps